wp-plugins/radio-station/readme.txt

 * Added more options to the plugin's widgets
 * Added new options to the master-schedule shortcode

+= 1.4.4 =
+* Compatibility fix for Wordpress 3.6 - fixed problem with giving alternative roles DJ capabilities
+* Fixed some areas of the code that were generating PHP notices in WordPress 3.6

 == Upgrade Notice ==

 = 1.0 =